-For those of you who regularly read our blog posts, download our research whitepapers and join our webinars – it should go without saying that engaging with your customers is an incredibly important part of the day-to-day delivery of your offering.
+For those of you who regularly read our blog posts and download our research whitepapers – it should go without saying that engaging with your customers is an incredibly important part of the day-to-day delivery of your offering.

 But with just 37% of members feeling they regularly receive the interactions they desire, there is a clear gap between expectations and reality which operators have the power to bring much, much closer together.
 Either we are not talking to members, or the interactions we are having are not the meaningful conversations they are looking for from a visit to our clubs.

 Training teams as part of my role as a Retention Coach here at TRP, I’ll often hear staff say two things; ‘customers just want to be left alone to train’ and ‘even when we do talk to them it doesn’t make a difference’

 As already highlighted in my introduction to this piece, we know from research into 10,000 members that 87% and 74% of customers value fitness and reception staff interactions respectively, yet only 37% and 44% say they are regularly talked to.
 In addition to this, we also know that members who are regularly spoken to during club visits are 48% less likely to cancel their membership than those who are not.
 Members clearly enjoy the social aspect of visiting their club and the benefit of talking to your members is visible all the way down to the bottom line.

 If customers are giving staff the impression that they do not want to be spoken to, we need to ask ourselves why?
 Is it because they think we are going to tell them they’re doing something wrong?
 Do they think ‘that trainer is just going to try to sell me PT sessions’?
 Or do we just ask generic questions that do not add any value?